EU AI Act Compliance Checklist for CTOs and CIOs

 Checklist: High-Risk Classification (Articles 6 and Annex III)

 - Check Annex I — does your AI system serve as a safety component of, or is it itself, a product covered by EU harmonisation legislation (medical devices, machinery, toys, vehicles, aviation, etc.)?
+These systems face the requirements from 2 August 2028.
+Note that Regulation (EU) 2026/1744 moved machinery from Annex I Section A to Section B.

 - Check Annex III — does your AI system fall into one of the eight high-risk areas?
+These systems face the requirements from 2 December 2027.
+Annex III itself was not amended, and no Article 7 delegated act has been adopted, so the eight headings stand as enacted.

 - Biometric identification and categorisation